magnologan/awesome-k8s-security/README.md

 A curated list for Awesome and Free Kubernetes Security resources.
 Most of the resources are in English, the ones that aren't will be flagged as such.

 ## Disclaimer
 All the contents of this list are public and mostly free, use them for educational purposes only.
 Most of the tools have NOT been tested or reviewed, use them at your own risk!
+Also, I don't consider myself a K8s Security expert, I'm just learning and helping others learn along with me.
+Cheers!

 ## The Basics
 To understand about Kubernetes Security you first need to understand how Kubernetes works and all the components involved.
 Here's some links and materials to help you with that journey.